mattermost/docs/source/install/troubleshooting.rst

 This usually means an existing account has another authentication method enabled.
 If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

-This error message can also be received if the `Username Attribute` of their SAML credentials doesn't match the username of their Mattermost account.
+This error message can also be received if the ``Username Attribute`` of their SAML credentials doesn't match the username of their Mattermost account.
 If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).

 ``An account with that email already exists.
 Please contact your Administrator.``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This usually means an existing account has another authentication method enabled.
-If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings** > **Security** > **Sign-in method**.
+If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

-This error message can also be received if the `Email Attribute` of their SAML credentials doesn't match the email address of their Mattermost account.
+This error message can also be received if the ``Email Attribute`` of their SAML credentials doesn't match the email address of their Mattermost account.
 If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).

 ``SAML login was unsuccessful because one of the attributes is incorrect.
 Please contact your System Administrator.``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Confirm all attributes, including `Email Attribute` and `Username Attribute`, are correct in both the Identity Provider configuration and in **System Console** > **SAML**.
+Confirm all attributes, including ``Email Attribute`` and ``Username Attribute``, are correct in both the Identity Provider configuration and in **System Console > SAML**.

 Unable to Switch to SAML Authentication Successfully
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, ensure you have installed the `XML Security Library <https://www.aleksey.com/xmlsec/download.html>`__ on your Mattermost instance and that **it is available in your** PATH.
+First, ensure you have installed the `XML Security Library <https://www.aleksey.com/xmlsec/download.html>`__ on your Mattermost instance and that it is available in your ``PATH``.

 Second, ensure you have completed each step of the SAML configuration.